-2021 Actions: The Scientific Advisory Committee will continue to monitor the range of conservation issues affecting the survival and strengthening of wild Atlantic salmon populations in Canada, and elsewhere, to identify key applied research topics that could be funded by the Foundation.
+2018 Actions: The Scientific Advisory Committee will continue to monitor the range of conservation issues affecting the survival and strengthening of wild Atlantic salmon populations in Canada, and elsewhere, to identify key applied research topics that could be funded by the Foundation.
 Working within the available funding allocation, the Committee will solicit applied research projects through a request for proposals (RFP) method.
-The SAC will also explore opportunities to partner with the DFO Atlantic Salmon Research Joint Venture in funding applied research projects.
+The SAC will also explore opportuni-

+· To allocate funding to key, priority applied research ties to partner with the DFO Atlantic Salmon Research Joint Venture in funding applied research projects.